facetothefate/Crescent.js/README.md

-# HashChangeLayout
+# Cresecent.js
-A lightweight JavaScript library, help user use the url hash to develop a zero reload web application
+A lightweight JavaScript library, help you develop a SPA website.